solidrock-technology/docs/docs/guide/events.md

 ### Team Times Description

-As with the 'Team Opportunities Description', this is shown on the frontend event bookings pages for Team Member ticket types where a person is being asked to select which team(s) they would like to join.
+As with the 'Team Opportunities Description', this is shown on the frontend event booking pages for Team Member ticket types where a person is being asked to select which team(s) they would like to join.
 This field is optional and could be used to explain a little more about how teams work across different time periods within your event.
 For example you may have some teams needed for the event setup, some for while the event runs and some for post-event setdown.

 ::: tip
 If your event doesn't require team members, or teams aren't required across multiple time periods, you can leave this empty.